Students in special circumstances

-Students with Crown Ward status
+Students with Crown ward status

 What's not considered “income” on an application

-OSAP does not consider the following funds when calculating your income for loan purposes:
+If you have Crown ward status, OSAP does not consider the following funds when calculating your income for loan purposes:

 - savings from the Ontario Child Benefit Equivalent program

-- money withdrawn from a Registered Education Savings Plan (RESP) that was set up by a Children’s Aid Society.
+- money withdrawn from a Registered Education Savings Plan (RESP) that was set up by a Children’s Aid Society

 Refund application fees